Get Schooled

 FAFSA Submission Summary

 The FAFSA Submission Summary is a document that gives you basic information about your eligibility for financial aid.
 This report includes your Student Aid Index (SAI) and your answers to questions on the FAFSA.
-Typically, you should receive your FAFSA Submission Summary after you finish completing your FAFSA.
+Typically, you should receive your FAFSA Submission Summary within a few days of submitting your FAFSA.

 Federal student loans